 Choosing the whiskies to be served over ice is going to be a matter of personal preference.

-Many drinkers find that the watering down effects on a high-proof bourbon like Knob Creek makes a sipper of this whiskey more enjoyable.
+Bourbon and Rye Whiskey.
+Many drinkers find that the watering down effects on a high-proof bourbon like Knob Creek makes it more enjoyable to sip.

 Others prefer the kick a whiskey like this gives.
 The same can be said for the flavorful rye whiskey options available today.

-A milder bourbon like Maker's Mark doesn't necessarily require any additions because it has a lower alcohol content.
-That said, its red winter wheat notes do open up with a hint of water and it is very nice to sip a chilled glass of Maker's after a long day, particularly in the summer.
+A milder bourbon like Maker's Mark doesn't necessarily require any additions because it has a lower alcohol content and less bite.
+That said, its red winter wheat notes do open up with a hint of water.
+It is very nice to sip a chilled glass of Maker's after a long day, particularly in the summer.

 You may enjoy a decent blended Scotch like Johnnie Walker Black Label on the rocks after work.
 However, you are going to be less likely to request that coveted glass of the brand's Blue Label served the same way.

-Single malt Scotch tends to follow suit.
-These whiskies tend to be more expensive and rarer than their blended counterparts and it is common to serve them straight, with no ice.
+Single malt scotch tends to follow suit.
+These whiskies tend to be more expensive and rarer than their blended counterparts.
+It is common to serve them straight, with no ice.